-PMM Discovery 2
+9.5.9 PMM Discovery 2

-PMM Discovery 2 function waveforms for the N and CINT pins are shown in Figure 11.
-Again the measurement is being performed using 25 k Ω impedance between the P and N pin.
+PMM Discovery 2 function waveforms for the N and CINT pins are shown in Figure 15.
+Again the measurement is being performed using $25~k\Omega$ impedance between the P and N pin.
 The Discovery 2 function was called after a Discovery 1 function so the voltage ramps from 4.4 V to 8.8 V below the P pin.
 The Discovery 2 voltage is given 5 ms to settle before the A/D begins to integrate.
 At the end of the A/D cycle the Discovery 2 current is stored in the Port Discovery Current Register and the function done bit is set.
-The applied Discovery 2 voltage level will remain until a new function is called.
-The data for this measurement will remain stored in the Discovery 1 or 2 function is called.
+The applied Discovery 2 voltage level remains until a new function is called.
+The data for this measurement remains stored in the Discovery Current Register until another Discovery 1 or 2 function is called.